Microsoft has unveiled the new look Xbox Series X dashboard

 Offering some design insights on the Xbox Wire blog, Chris Novak, head of Xbox research and design, explained the reworked home screen will load over 50 percent faster when users boot up their Xbox, and will load almost 30 percent faster when they drop out of a game.

-Despite those improvements, the home screen will use 40 percent less memory than was previously required.
+The home screen will also use 40 percent less memory than was previously required.
 The Microsoft Store app will also launch in roughly two seconds, and feature improved navigation features to help shoppers more easily find what they're looking for.

 "Xbox Series X will set a new bar for speed when it launches this November, and we’re taking the same approach to accelerate experiences across Xbox," explained Novak.